-There are over 350(!) venues.
-Some are in established theaters and concert halls, but most of the Fringe venues are scattered throughout the city in every available nook–parks, church basements, schools, pubs, beer gardens, pop-up tents, garages, back alleys, under bridges, holes in the wall.
+There are over three hundred and fifty venues.
+Some are in established theaters and concert halls, but most of the Fringe venues are scattered in every available nook throughout the city—parks, church basements, schools, pubs, beer gardens, tents, garages, back alleys, underpasses, and holes in the wall.
 I’m not kidding.
 There’s a venue every half of a block.

-As a result, over 20,000 artists are in town.
+As a result, over twenty thousand artists are in town.
 Many of them walk the streets in costume performing bits from their shows and handing out promotional flyers.
 They represent over fifty countries.
-While walking down the street to have lunch, I easily collect thirty or forty flyers.
+While walking down the street to have lunch, I quickly collect thirty or forty flyers.
 Additionally, street performers are on every corner busking for change from the huge crowds in town for the shows.
-During the festivals, the population of Edinburgh increases from over 500,000 to perhaps 800,000.
+During the festivals, the population of Edinburgh increases from over five hundred thousand to eight hundred thousand.
 Some say a million.

 J.K.
 Rowling read an excerpt from her first Harry Potter book here.
-Mike Myers, Jack Black, Hugh Grant, Emily Blunt, Robin Williams, Jude Law, Emma Thompson and Hugh Laurie all honed their craft at the festival.
-Part of the fun is being in on the next discovery.
+Mike Myers, Jack Black, Hugh Grant, Emily Blunt, Robin Williams, Jude Law, Emma Thompson. and Hugh Laurie all honed their craft at the festival.
+Part of the fun of attending is being in on the next discovery.

 I attended the Royal Edinburgh Military Tattoo, held nightly in a specially constructed grandstand on the castle esplanade.
-The performance features British armed forces’, Commonwealth and international military bands.
+The performance features British, Commonwealth, and international military bands.
 The castle looked magnificent by torchlight on a foggy night.
 The opening ceremony involved the guest of honor and the lone piper toasting each other with drams of whisky from silver chalices.
-(Can’t quite imagine that before an OSU football game!)
+(I can’t quite imagine that before an Ohio State University football game!)